mustardfoot/lolfruitproxy/README.md

+# credits

+Credits for this proxy goes to https://www.roblox.com/users/2470023/profile, I'm just hosting it on my own to prevent traffic n stuff.

 # rprxy

 Because ROBLOX does not allow HttpService requests to roblox.com an external proxy is needed for access to site APIs.